I. Purpose and Scope

 b.
 For substantive revisions – Approval by the Senior Leader responsible for the area, or Board of Trustees where approval by the Board is either required or appropriate.
 The Policy Oversight Committee may recommend additional review or approval as may be appropriate.

-> c.
-For clerical/non-substantive revisions – Approval by the Chief Compliance Officer, in coordination with the Policy Oversight Committee.
+c.
+For clerical/non-substantive revisions – Approval by the University Policy Manager or designee, in coordination with the Policy Oversight Committee.
 Clerical changes are limited to fixing broken links, updating titles, office names, or contact information, or fixing obvious errors.

-> 3. Prior to submission for approval, draft university policies must be presented for legal review by the Office of the General Counsel, as well as review by any office(s) directly responsible for implementing a substantive aspect of the policy.
+3. Prior to submission for approval, draft university policies must be presented for legal review by the Office of the General Counsel, as well as review by any office(s) directly responsible for implementing a substantive aspect of the policy.

 4. Where there are any objections that are not reconciled, the responsible office/department will note these reservations.